Board of Directors

 Aside from my work on the Sac Arts Board, I continue to experiment and grow in my art career.
 I work primarily in acrylic and oil, but occasionally dip my brush into watercolor and mixed media.
 I also volunteer for Saint John’s Program for Real Change, where I served on the Board for 4 years and continue to teach an art therapy class for homeless women.

-Dana Meinders, Vice President
+Renee Goularte, Vice President

 Donald Macko, Treasurer